monome/docs/norns/maiden.md

 **linux**:

-- `dmesg` to see what device name your system gave norns
+- `dmesg` to see what enumeration number your system gave norns
 - you'll get something like this: `FTDI USB Serial Device converter now attached to ttyUSB0`
-- then, type: `screen /dev/ttyUSB0` (or whatever ID was given)
+- then, type: `screen /dev/ttyUSB0` (or whatever enumeration number was given)
-- then, press TAB to autocomplete your serial number
 - then type `115200`

 Have doubts?
-The line should read: `screen /dev/ttyUSB0[TAB KEY] 115200`
+The line should read: `screen /dev/ttyUSB<enumeration number> 115200`

 If you see a blank screen, press ENTER.